soniaisiganporia/awesome-cassandra/README.md

 ### Cassandra Use Cases
 - [Datastax Academy: Brief Introduction to Apache Cassandra](https://academy.datastax.com/resources/brief-introduction-apache-cassandra)
 - [Kaa application based on Raspberry Pi and DHT11 sensor](https://github.com/pyroalf/kaa-cassandra-sample) - Cassandra IoT usecase with Raspberry Pi and a DHT11 Sensor
+- [Simple NodeJS Express 4 Cassandra Application](https://github.com/bradtraversy/mysubscribers) - MySubscribers is a very simple application (Start of an application) which allows you to create, read, update and delete users/subscribers.
+This application was only created to aid the YouTube course

 ### Cassandra Distributions
 - [Datastax](https://www.datastax.com/) - Most widely used commercial distribution of Apache Cassandra, integrated with Apache Spark (for SparkSQL, analytics), Apache Solr (for secondary index), Apache TinkerPop based Graph stored in Cassandra, and OpsCenter.